theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 XML in, XML out - you guessed it, we do __XSLT__.

 XSLT probably doesn't stand for one of the finest tools that every developer likes to work with.
-Verbose syntax (which itself must be a valid XML), dynamic typing, immature tooling or template matching ambiguity are IMO the biggest cons of XSLT.
+Verbose syntax (xsl transformation itself must be a valid XML), dynamic typing, immature tooling or template matching ambiguity are IMO the biggest cons of working with XSLT.
 It is based on __functional concepts__ though, which after a while makes it a bit more attractive than it initially seemed to be.
 Be aware, one day I might even happen to write a post or two on XSLT only (that's what they call [Stockholm syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome), isn't it?).
 I'm playing a devil's advocate, you may think, but there's one gloomy thing about this [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) I'll have to admit: